magnusnosnes/LineageHomology/README.md

 #> [1] 2000.000 2001.242 2004.675 2000.810
 ```

-The results can be visualized by e.g. using a treemap plot.
+The results can be visualised by, e.g. using a treemap plot.

 ``` r
 LineageHomology::treemap_lineagehomology(Return)